 - Repositioning cruises from New Zealand to Asia are mostly offered by luxury ships as segments of their around the world itineraries.
 They end up in either Singapore or Hong Kong, and include ports in Australia, Indonesia, Vietnam, Malaysia, Philippines, Taiwan.
 Longer segments may also include ports in China, Japan and South Korea.

-- Repositioning cruises from New Zealand are between Auckland and USA (via Hawaii) ending up in Honolulu or in some of the biggest Californian ports - Los Angeles, San Francisco or San Diego.
-Rarely, there are itineraries going all the way to Alaska with disembarkation in Vancouver BC (Canada) or even in Seattle WA (USA).
+- Repositioning cruises from New Zealand are between Auckland and USA (via Hawaii) ending up in Honolulu or in California - Los Angeles, San Francisco or San Diego.
+Rarely, there are itineraries going all the way to Alaska ending in Vancouver BC (Canada) or Seattle WA (USA).